 Label Your Serving Ware

-Labeling the dishes you’ll use for a holiday party will help save time and energy sifting through cabinets last minute.
+Labeling the holiday dishes you’ll use for a party will help save time and energy sifting through cabinets last minute.
 Choose the serving ware you’ll need for your event ahead of time, and use labels or sticky notes to designate which dishes will serve which courses.
-You can also use labels to let guests know about the name of each meal or the ingredients in case of food allergies.
+You can also use labels to let guests know what you’re serving in case of food allergies.

 Mix a Festive Drink

-A few days before your holiday party, choose a fun drink to mix for your guests.
-Add a punch bowl of sparkling pomegranate punch or Vino Francesca sangria to a table with glasses.
-Or pre-mix a large batch of refreshing Paloma cocktails in a pitcher that guests can pour at their leisure.
+A few days before your party, choose a fun holiday drink to mix for your guests.
+Add a punch bowl of sparkling pomegranate punch or holiday-themed sangria to a table with glasses.
+Or pre-mix a large batch of refreshing Paloma holiday cocktails in a pitcher that party guests can pour at their leisure.

 Create a Drink Station

-Keeping the beverage area separate from the dining area will help cut down on clutter and traffic.
-Set up a table or bar cart with alcoholic and non-alcoholic beverages (like sodas, juices, or punch) and include glassware, an ice bucket, and napkins for guests to utilize.
+Keeping the beverage area separate from the dining area will help cut down on clutter and traffic when hosting a holiday party.
+Set up a table or bar cart with alcoholic and non-alcoholic beverages (like sodas, juices, or punch) and include glassware, an ice bucket, and holiday napkins for guests to use.
 For easy cleanup and protection from sticky spills, lay down a roll of butcher paper on surfaces.

 Have Snacks Handy

-Keeping snacks readily available throughout your home is a good way to ensure guests never go hungry between meals!
-Place a few bowls filled with candy, flavored popcorn, or maple glazed nuts in your living room, or set out a meat and cheese plate with veggies in the kitchen.
+Keeping holiday snacks readily available throughout your home is a good way to ensure guests never go hungry between meals!
+Place a few bowls filled with candy, flavored popcorn, or maple glazed nuts in your living room.
+Or set out a meat and cheese plate with veggies in the kitchen!

 Set the Table Early

 A beautiful table arrangement sets the mood for your holiday party!
-Prepare the table early to save time when guests arrive.
+Prepare your holiday table early to save time when guests arrive.
 Choose matching placemats and napkins, add dinnerware, and don’t forget a centerpiece!
-A simple glass bowl with ornaments, candles, or decorative gourds can sit for days, eliminating holiday preparation stress.
+A simple glass bowl with festive ornaments, candles, decorative gourds, or garlands can sit for days, eliminating holiday preparation stress.

 If you’re hosting a large dinner party, add place cards to your holiday table!
-Not only will they give your table setting a little holiday flair, but they’ll also make it easy for your guests to find their seat at the table.
+Not only will they give your holiday tablescape a little festive flair, but they’ll also make it easy for your guests to find their seats at the table.
 These adorable DIY holiday place cards can match with any holiday decor!

 Designate a Playroom for Kids